Legal Advice Guidelines & Common Questions

 We do, however, operate a document review service for subscribers: where a solicitor can review and provide you advice on an existing document.
 If you require preliminary advice prior to drafting a document we may be able to assist you via our telephone legal advice service.

-We also have a range of sample agreements available for purchase online.
-Arts Law’s sample agreements are produced with explanatory notes and sample wording for each clause.
-They have been created to assist low income creators and organisations in drafting contracts suitable for their needs.
+We also have a range of contract templates available for purchase online.
+Arts Law’s contract templates are produced with explanatory notes and sample wording for each clause.
+They have been created to assist creators and organisations in drafting contracts suitable for their needs.

 7. What are the benefits of subscription to Arts Law and how much does it cost?